 They say a messy desk is a sign of genius.
 Unfortunately genius status won't get things done for you.
 As we are pressed to get more done with less, we're all looking for life hacks.
-In this blog, we offer seven suggestions to get you on track for a freakishly productive week.
+In this blog, we offer seven suggestions to get you on track to be freakishly productive this week.
 Give them a try.
 We've even created a printable download you can post in your workspace to keep you on task!

 Still working off that "to do" list?
 The problem with these lists is that they are typically a list of problems with no particular priority.
 Things are easily misplaced or overlooked when less important, but more visible issues arise.
 Instead, put action behind those items by calendarizing them.
 You may not need to get to them all this week, but make a decision on how long the task will take and give it a deadline.
 Working from a calendar eliminates the wasted time you use to constantly reassess your priorities.